justatmeasthis/FORGE/README.md

 > The red wire = pin 1, make it so the red wire is attached to pin one.

 Plug in the ch341a programmer into the Secondary computer and open up NeoProgrammer
 The image below will help you find where each button is.

 <img src="https://github.com/justatmeasthis/FORGE/blob/main/NeoCheatsheet.png" alt=NeoCheetsheet/>

 @ Click the detect button to see the flash chip, then follow this loop:

-- Connecting error CH341 (Not found): make sure its firmly plugged in dumbo.
+- Connecting Error CH341 (Not found): make sure its firmly plugged in dumbo.
-- IC not responding: move the chip clip a little bit to make sure its firmly attached.
+- IC Not Responding: move the chip clip a little bit to make sure its firmly attached.
-- Multiple Chips showing: unplug your chip clip and look at your flash chip to see the writing on it, take a screenshot of that writing and then search for that writing on the search bar once youve put the chip clip back.
+- Multiple Chips Showing: unplug your chip clip and look at your flash chip to see the writing on it, take a screenshot of that writing and then search for that writing on the search bar once youve put the chip clip back.

 Once you get out that loop, DO the bulletin instructions **TWICE**

-- Click read IC
+- Click Read IC
 - (It should take a long time, thats ok)
-- Click Unprotect
+- Click Unlock
-- Click save (if this is your second loop, rename the second save as BACKUP)
+- Click Save File (if this is your second loop, rename the second save as BACKUP)

  On your linux terminal, then type ``diff /path/to/file.bin /path/to/BACKUPfile.bin``